Poincar\'e Duality in abstract 6-functor formalisms: First Chern classes

 is an isomorphism.
 If $c_1$ is a theory first Chern classes, the same holds for vector bundles of rank $2$. \end{lemma} \begin{proof} Since $\cal{D}$ is an analytic sheaf, we can check that $\sum_{i=0}^d c_1^k\langle d-k\rangle$ is an isomorphism analytically locally on $Y$.
 Therefore, we may and do assume that $\cal{E}$ is a trivial vector bundle of rank $d$.
-In this case, the result follows from Definition~\ref{defn:geometric-chern-classes-without-length}, proper base change, and the fact that $c_1(\O(1))$ commutes with base change along $Y\to S$. \end{proof}
+In this case, the result follows from Definition~\ref{defn:geometric-chern-classes-without-length}, shriek base change (together with the canonical equivalence $f_!\simeq f_*$), and the fact that $c_1(\O(1))$ commutes with base change along $Y\to S$. \end{proof}

 Now we show that a {\it strong} theory of first Chern classes automatically implies that the braiding morphism

 is homotopic to the identity morphism.
 This will be used later to simplify the second diagram in Definition~\ref{defn:trace-cycle} in the presence of a strong theory of first Chern classes.